ILGC4/agri-informatics/SMURF_SETUP.md

      python3 api_main.py
      ```
 - **Cron jobs:**
-  To add or manage scheduled tasks, run the provided `.sh` shell scripts in the `cron_job/` directory.
+  Cron jobs have been removed currently.
+You can add them again by running the provided `.sh` shell scripts in the `cron_job/` directory.
 For example:
   ```
   cd cron_job
   ./cron_setup.sh